 If you have children together, mediation can allow both parents to have visitation or custody of the kids.
 You can use your own feelings to come to decisions, which is not always possible when you take your case to court.

 If you are going through a divorce, talk about your situation with a family law attorney.
 Every situation is different, and your case may require special interest.
 A family law attorney understands the subtleties of New Mexico divorce law.

 The Law Offices of Lynda Latta LLC serve families in New Mexico.
-If you have additional questions about LGBT divorce, contact our office.
+If you have additional questions about LGBTQ divorce, contact our office.
 We are available to help you through this difficult time and provide legal counsel and representation when you need it most.